jjmayora/gpo-arc/README.md

 - [DeployGPO.ps1](DeployGPO.ps1): PowerShell script to deploy the GPO in a certain AD domain
 - [EnableAzureArc.ps1](EnableAzureArc.ps1): PowerShell script that has to be placed in the Netlogon Share and will execute the onboarding process.
+- [RenewSPSecret.ps1](RenewSPSecret.ps1): PowerShell script to renew the secret from the Service Principal used for the onboard of Azure Arc Servers.
 - [ParseArcOnboardingPrerequisites.ps1](ParseArcOnboardingPrerequisites.ps1): PowerShell scripts that parses the information of the machines that didn't meet the onboard requirements.
 - [ArcGPO](ArcGPO): Folder structure that contains the GPO settings to be imported in AD
 - [ARMTemplates](ARMTemplates): Folder with Azure Function Template to monitor Azure Arc Agent version updates.